meizabel/documentation/motivation/ubiquitous-language.md

 It is important to remember that the domain expert is not interested in databases, web sockets, or design patterns, but in the business domain of the things that have to happen.
 **Protobuf** is an easy language, which means you can describe events, commands and aggregate states together with the domain experts just as you go through the Event Storming session in a way that specifies actual implementation.

 ## Domain model should be open for evolution
+`TODO: finish up this section`

 No surprise that Domain model and our knowledge about it may evolve.
 So what it means to the application code?

 ### Problems with Java Serialization